Greece's reaction to the 2008 Kosovo declaration of independence: Reaction

 In September 2011, it was reported that Greece supported Kosovo's membership in the European Bank for Reconstruction and Development.

 In a March 2012 interview for Gazeta Express the head of the Greek Liaison Office in Pristina, Dimitris Moschopoulos, said that the recognition by Greece will arrive step by step and is something that will come naturally.
 He said that Greece wants all of the Western Balkans to become part of the EU, and therefore this perspective involves recognition.

 During a September 2012 address to the National Assembly of Serbia, Greek Ambassador to Serbia Dimosthenis Stoidis said that his country would not recognize Kosovo in spite of the fact that the Greek government-debt crisis had been "used in order to pressure Athens to recognize the authorities in Priština".

 In December 2012, Moschopoulos said that Greece does not recognise Kosovo, but supports its European integration, and voted in favor of Kosovo as a member of the European Bank for Reconstruction and Development.

 There were reports in 2015 that Prime Minister Alexis Tsipras would visit Serbia to discuss recognising Kosovo as a condition of Greece's financial bailout, yet two Belgrade newspapers wrote it would not happen and reported "it would take a miracle for Greece not to recognize Kosovo".
 Dusan Janjic, a political analyst, said "Tsipras will play pragmatically.
-He will recognize Kosovo in order to delay the issue of Northen Macedonia's name.
+He will recognize Kosovo in order to delay the issue of Northern Macedonia's name.
 Due to the bad situation he won't be able to conduct his own policy.
 He will have to make concessions, and in this case it will be recognizing Kosovo."
 Janjic also said that recognizing Kosovo "would be useful for establishing ties between Greece and Albania and Albanians in the region."

 In February 2022, during a meeting with President of Serbia Aleksandar Vučić, Prime Minister of Greece Kyriakos Mitsotakis stated that Greece will not change its position on Kosovo, but will support the continuation of the dialogue between Kosovo and Serbia, in order to seek normalisation of relations with Kosovo.

+In April 2023, Greece along with Bosnia and Herzegovina, Moldova, Slovakia and Ukraine abstained in the vote to approve Kosovo's membership in the Council of Europe.